TheBlueTemplar/PoV_Closed_Beta/README.md

 Download the zip and place into your bb data folder (Do not extract)

-Recommended Modlist:
+Recommended Base Modlist:
 * MSU
 * Modern Hooks
 * Latest Legends Version
 * PoV, testing version

-Of course, you can include some simple mods, ui mods and such, but please try to keep the list short for the best testing results.
-Also, I will not redistribute any of the aforementioned mods, you will need to dl them yourselves, though you should really have all of them already.
-I will upload my mod here too in the next days
+At this point of the beta tests, you can include most of whatever you want, Rotu, SSU, MC and whatever else.
+Testing stability and interactions with other mods is starting to be more and more important!

 ### Incompatible Mods:
+* Anything incompatible with Legends!
-Using Bredditor can cause millions of issues, keep this in mind!
+* Using Bredditor can cause millions of issues, keep this in mind!
+* If you run any incompatible mods, you will be automatically notified at game launch!

 ### Information about the tests: